-Text panel no. 8 is surrounded by 6 depictions; three of them on the right are common with the seventh text panel.
+The eighth text panel is surrounded by six depictions; three of them on the right are common with the seventh text panel.

 1. A city, perhaps Shushan.
-The Star of David atop one building, suggesting a synagogue, is likely a later addition to the manuscript.
+The Star of David atop one building suggests a synagogue.

-4. This scene depicts a midrashic addition to the story found not in the Book of Esther, but in BT Megillah 16a.
+4. The scene depicts a midrashic addition to the story found not in the Book of Esther but in the tractate Megillah 16a.
 According to this tale, after Esther disclosed Haman's wicked intentions during her second banquet (Es.
 7:1), the furious king left the chamber for the palace gardens, where he saw the trees of his garden being chopped down.
-This only intensified his anger towards the vizier.
-Depending on the version of the story, the trees were chopped down either by sons of Haman or by angels disguised as Haman's sons; in all artistic representations, the figures are always depicted as wingless.
+Depending on the version of the story, the trees were chopped down either by the sons of Haman or by angels disguised as his sons; in all artistic representations, the figures are always depicted as wingless.

 6. A Jewish man in a long coat, most likely Mordecai as a viceroy (Es.
 10:3).

 E | Evronot, Book of (listed according to the types of illustration) | Illustrations of unclear link to the text | Aristocratic couple